John F. Hartranft

-John Frederick Hartranft (December 16, 1830 – October 17, 1889) was the United States military officer who read the death warrant to the individuals who were executed on July 7, 1865 for conspiring to assassinate American President Abraham Lincoln.
+John Frederick Hartranft (December 16, 1830 – October 17, 1889) was an American politician and military officer who read the death warrant to the individuals who were executed on July 7, 1865, for conspiring to assassinate American President Abraham Lincoln.
 Previously having achieved the rank of major general of the Union Army during the American Civil War, he had also been awarded the U.S. Medal of Honor for his actions in the First Battle of Bull Run.

 Post-war, he served as the 17th governor of Pennsylvania from 1873 to 1879.

 Early life and career

-Hartranft was born in Fagleysville, a village in New Hanover Township, Montgomery County, Pennsylvania, near Pottstown, the son of ethnic German Americans Mary Lydia (Bucher) and Samuel Engle Hartranft.
+Hartranft was born in Fagleysville, a village in New Hanover Township, Pennsylvania, near Pottstown, the son of ethnic German Americans Mary Lydia (Bucher) and Samuel Engle Hartranft.

 Hartranft had some local schooling in Norristown, where his family moved when he was a boy.
 He attended Marshall College in Mercersburg, a forerunner of Franklin & Marshall College in Lancaster.
 He moved to New York, where he completed his degree in civil engineering in 1853 from Union College in Schenectady.

 He briefly worked for two railroads in eastern Pennsylvania before returning home to Norristown to assist his father in the real estate and stage line businesses.
 In 1854, the young man was appointed deputy sheriff of Montgomery County, Pennsylvania.
-That same year, he married Sallie Douglas Sebring.
+That year, he married Sallie Douglas Sebring.
 They had six children, but three died in infancy.

 Hartranft was active in the Norristown fire company and the local Freemason lodge.
 After "reading the law" as an apprentice with an established firm, Hartranft was admitted to the bar in 1860.
 He entered the Pennsylvania Militia, being promoted to the rank of colonel.